jeremyf/hydramata-works/documents/hydramata-components.md

 * Acknowledging the transactional challenges of coordinating updates to Fedora and SOLR so as to deliver on the promise of preservation.
 * Teasing apart numerous small tasks that can be run and tested in isolation.
 * Speeding up the responsiveness and scalability of user deposit.

+## Hydramata::AdministrativeSet

+A conceptual place where Works are put.

+As it relates to the Hydramata::Permissions component, the AdministrativeSet is a Resource.
+An AdministrativeSetMembership is also a Resource.

+If I want to create a Work, I need to declare which AdministrativeSet I want to put it in.
+"Can I create AdministrativeSetMembership (an Article in this AdministrativeSet)?"

+### @TODO

+Consider how we persist a Work's AdministrativeSet.
+Is this uneditable?
+Is the attribute shown on the page?
+How to enforce that?

+The reification strategy.
+If a property is present but not editable, discard any value associated with the property when we attempt to.